aanyaverma988/TicTacToe.JAVA/README.md

 # TicTacToe.JAVA
-It is a tictac toe project made in java
+It is a tictac toe project made in java.